The Perpetuity of the Sabbath

 - the believer’s everlasting salvation based upon the finished work of Christ.

 In a way, combating Fruchtenbaum’s logic in this section is futile if the goal is merely to show that the Church (i.e. the universal congregation of the righteous) should observe the Sabbath ordinance as defined in Genesis 2:3.
-It’s futile because the bible already reveals that the Sabbath will be kept prior to Christ’s return (Matthew 24:20), during the millennial reign of Christ (Ezekiel 44:24, Ezekiel 46:1) and throughout the eternity of the new heavens and the new earth (Isaiah 66:22-23).
+It’s futile because the Bible already reveals that the Sabbath will be kept prior to Christ’s return (Matthew 24:20), during the millennial reign of Christ (Ezekiel 44:24, Ezekiel 46:1) and throughout the eternity of the new heavens and the new earth (Isaiah 66:22-23).
 This stunning confirmation of the Sabbath’s perpetuity should convince even the staunchest anti-sabbatarian that God does not speak haphazardly when He claims that the Sabbath statute is forever.
 What this means is that even if Fruchtenbaum were right about the word olam not really meaning forever (or perpetual), one could still confidently assert that the Sabbath will persist eternally based upon the verses that were just provided.
-Nevertheless, Hebrew lexicons, Scripture, and plain reason all betray Dr. Fruchtenbaum’s bewildering attempt to undermine the definitions of words whose true meaning have been established by their multiple occurrences in the bible.
+Nevertheless, Hebrew lexicons, Scripture, and plain reason all betray Dr. Fruchtenbaum’s bewildering attempt to undermine the definition of a word whose true meaning has already been established by the context of its multiple occurrences in the Bible.

 1. The Basis